-Proposals that will increase the opportunities for the quiet enjoyment of the countryside, through the provision of new footpaths / bridleways and open access land, will be supported where this is compatible with the rural character of the area and nature conservation interests.
+Proposals that will increase the opportunities for the enjoyment of the countryside, through the provision of new footpaths / bridleways or open access land, will be supported where this is compatible with the rural character of the area and nature conservation interests.

-Development that would adversely impact on the safe use of the rural lanes and trails by pedestrians, cyclists and horse riders will be resisted.
+To be supported development proposals must demonstrate that they maximise accessibility to public transport and sustainable travel choices, and minimise adverse impacts on the safe use of the rural lanes and trails by pedestrians, cyclists and horse riders.

 The provision of further car parks within the countryside may be supported, but must be justified as necessary, taking into account spare capacity, availability and suitability of existing brownfield sites.
-Sites should be located, designed and managed so as to
+Car parks should be located, designed and managed so as to

-- divert users away from ecologically sensitive sites, - minimise any increase in motor vehicles using the area's narrow, rural lanes, and - avoid harming the quiet enjoyment of the countryside including walking, cycling and horse-riding along the area's narrow, rural lanes and trails.
+- divert users away from ecologically sensitive sites, - minimise any increase in motor vehicles using the area's narrow, rural lanes, and - avoid harming the enjoyment of the countryside including walking, cycling and horse-riding along the area's narrow, rural lanes and trails.